-unauthorised person obtained, modified or disposed of the personal data.
-For example, a MCST that collects the name and NRIC numbers of invitees must have in place a greater level of security to protect such personal data (e.g. employing a visitor management system with appropriate technical measures to control access).
-This is in view of the risk to individuals if NRIC numbers, which could be used to unlock large amounts of information relating to the individual, were obtained and used for illegal activities such as identity theft and fraud.

-3.17 Example: Collection of visitor's personal data

-Amber is visiting a friend at estate PQR.
+3.17 Example: Collection of visitor's personal data 5.17 Example.
+Collection of visitor 5 personal data Amber is visiting a friend at estate PQR.
 The security guard at the entrance notifies her of the need to record her vehicle number and contact details, for security purposes.
 She fills in the visitor log book accordingly.
 Amber is deemed to have consented to the collection, use or disclosure of her personal data under the PDPA.

-Example: Collection and care of visitor's NRIC numbers

-Brandon is visiting a data centre at STU building.
+3.18 Example: Collection and care of visitor's NRIC numbers 5.10 Brandon is visiting a data centre at STU building.
 At the reception counter of building, he is asked to fill in his NRIC number, name and contact details in a visitor log book.
 While doing so, he is able to see the NRIC numbers, names and contact details of all the other visitors.
 The visitor log book is placed on the counter, open and facing all visitors at the counter.
 The MCST of STU building has assessed and is able to justify that the collection of NRIC numbers is necessary to accurately establish and identify the identity of every visitor or invitee entering STU building to a high degree of fidelity as the failure to do so will pose significant security risks.
 The MCST should adopt appropriate security arrangements that would meet the higher level of protection that is required, such as implementing an electronic visitor management system and/or activating auto screen lock mechanisms for the computer screen if left unattended.

-3.19 Example: Collection of visitors' partial NRIC numbers

-Jasmine is visiting a friend at estate VWX.
+Example: Collection of visitors' partial NRIC numbers 3.19 Jasmine is visiting a friend at estate VWX.
 The security guard at the entrance notifies her of the need to fill in the visitor chit with her name, contact number and partial NRIC number (i.e. last three digits and checksum of her NRIC number), for security purposes.
 After Jasmine fills in the visitor chit, the security guard checks her physical NRIC to verify the name and partial NRIC number provided.
 In this case, the MCST of VWX is not considered to have collected Jasmine's NRIC number.
 Nonetheless, the MCST must still comply with the Data Protection Provisions of the PDPA, including making reasonable security arrangements to protect the personal data of visitors or invitees from unauthorised use or disclosure.